martinsk09/img_resizer/README.md

 # Technology
-The project is developed with Node.js, It is setup with Typescript, Prettier, Jasmine The script needed to test: npm run test
+The project is developed with Node.js, It is setup with Typescript, Prettier, Jasmine

+The script needed to test: npm run test

-The scripts needed to build: npm run build
+The script needed to build: npm run build

-The scripts needed to start: npm run start
+The script needed to start: npm run start

-#End Points:
+# End Points:

-#Other functionalities:
+# Other functionalities: